holepunchto/hyperswarm/README.md

   // Optionally overwrite the default set of bootstrap servers
   bootstrap: [addresses],
   // Set to false if this is a long running instance on a server
-  // When running in ephemeral mode (default) you don't join the
+  // When running in ephemeral mode you don't join the DHT but just
-  // DHT but just query it instead.
+  // query it instead.
+If unset, or set to a non-boolean (default undefined)
+  // then the node will start in short-lived (ephemeral) mode and switch
+  // to long-lived (non-ephemeral) mode after a certain period of uptime
-  ephemeral: true,
+  ephemeral: undefined,
   // total amount of peers that this peer will connect to
   maxPeers: 24,
   // set to a number to restrict the amount of server socket